AkitaEngineering/Akita-Meshtastic-Delivery-Navigator/README.md

 # Akita Meshtastic Delivery Navigator
  Copyright (C) 2025 Akita Engineering <http://www.akitaengineering.com>

- This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-See the LICENSE file for details.

 This Akita Engineering project provides a system for delivery and dispatch using Meshtastic, enabling real-time tracking and management of delivery units.

-**NOTE:** This code requires configuration, testing, and potentially further refinement for production use.

 ## Features